-The three phase, 230/460VAC power is fed directly from the three line fuses into the rectifier module.
+The Three phase, 230 VAC power is fed directly from the three line fuses into the rectifier module.
 The rectifier module utilizes a three phase full-wave diode bridge which converts the a-c voltage to d-c voltage.
-The 310/620VDC output is fed directly to the three filter modules and three inverter modules.
-The rectifier module also has a fused cooling fan and a thermal protection device (THSWR) that opens on an over-temperature condition which causes the IS relay in the "Start" circuit to de-energize, "INVERTER ON" indicator to extinguish and the system shuts down.
-Thermal device is normally in "Control" circuit unless otherwise specified.
+The 310 VDC output is fed directly to the filters and three inverter phase modules.